osalvador/ReplicaDB/docs/docs.md

 ### Complete Atomic

-The `complete-atomic` mode performs a complete replication (`DELETE` and `INSERT`) in a single transcaction, allowing the sink table to never be empty.
+The `complete-atomic` mode performs a complete replication (`DELETE` and `INSERT`) in a single transaction, allowing the sink table to never be empty.
 ReplicaDB will perform the following actions on a `complete-atomic` replication:

   - Automatically create the staging table in the sink database.
-  - Begin new transaction, called `"T0"`, and delete the sink table with `DELETE FROM` statement.
+  - Begin a new transaction, called `"T0"`, and delete the sink table with the `DELETE FROM` statement.
 This operation is executed in a new thread, so ReplicaDB does not wait for the operation to finish.
   - Select and copy the data in parallel from the source table to the sink staging table.
   - Wait until the `DELETE` statement of transaction `"T0"` is completed.
   - Using transaction `"T0"` the data is moved (using `INSERT INTO ...
 SELECT` statement) from the sink staging table to the sink table.